fastai/fastai/docs-dev/test.md

    python setup.py test --addopts="--pspec"
    ```

+This also means that meaningful names for each sub-test are important.

 ### Output capture

 During test execution any output sent to `stdout` and `stderr` is captured.
 If a test or a setup method fails, its according captured output will usually be shown along with the failure traceback.